Look to Hire Top Salespeople When the Market is Slow to Win Market Share

 A president of a local financial institution told us that he is “amazed by the quality of talent on the market.”
 You will not find a better time to upgrade your sales team.
 If you wait until the market rebounds, you will have fewer quota-busting salespeople available to you.

 3. You’ll Pay Less for Top Talent Now

+Everyone around the world experienced a market slow down in the year 2020.
 Before the pandemic, companies faced a candidate-driven market.
 Then many industries were at historically low unemployment rates.
 Recruiting top talent was hard and expensive.
 Companies had to propose competitive packages to get any sales talent and present very lucrative offers to land the top talent.

 COVID-19 has changed all of that.
 With many top performers actively seeking employment, companies can now hire great talent at market rates.